 1. "Language typology, change, and innovation: The preverbal field in Cibaeño Dominican Spanish" (solo book-length project)

-5. "Experimenting with the OPC in Cibaeño Dominican Spanish" (with Carlos Gelormini-Lezama)
+3. "The OPC in Cibaeño Dominican Spanish" (with Carlos Gelormini-Lezama)

-Current PhD students under my direction:
+Current PhD students under my direction as major professor

 James Fenton Gardner

 Current MA STUDENTS UNDER MY DIRECTION AS MAJOR PROFESSOR

 Graduate placements of students under my direction as major professor

 María Morado Vázquez (2022), Lecturer, The Ohio State University

 Eva Morón, MA (2018), English Instructor, Colegio Internacional Ánfora (Zaragoza, Spain)